timsainb/multicam_airflow_pipeline/README.md

 - Sync ephys to camera frames
 - Spikesorting (kilosort4) ephys signals

-Because these steps comprise a complex dependency graph, we use Apache Airflow to manage the pipeline.
-Because these tasks are too computationally expensive to run on a single computer, all computations are run on the HMS data cluster O2.
+Because these steps are computed in a somewhat a complex dependency graph, we use Apache Airflow to manage the pipeline.
+In addition, these tasks are too computationally expensive to run on a single computer, so we have methods to run tasks on both the HMS data cluster [O2](https://harvardmed.atlassian.net/wiki/spaces/O2/overview) and locally.
+O2 is a slurm cluster; in principal this code should work equally well on other slurm clusters.
+For example, we could use the [HMS Longwood cluster](https://harvardmed.atlassian.net/wiki/spaces/Longwood).

+# Installation

+I reccomend creating a separate conda environment for different steps of the pipeline.
+E.g. a `pipeline` environment for general tasks, a `jax` environment for Gimbal & KPMS, an `mmdeploy` environment for 2D keypoint inference, a `spikesorting` environment for kilosort/spikesorting, and an `airflow` environment for running airflow.

+The pipeline library can be installed in each of these environments with `pip install -v .e` after navigating to the repo directory.

-## How to use this code
+# How to use this code
 There are three ways you can interact with this pipeline.
-### 1. **Run python functions directly.**
+## 1. **Run python functions directly.**
+Each processing step can be run individually.
 For example, you can run the camera synchronization function directly in python by pointing it at the video directory.
-This outputs a `camera_sync.csv`.
+This outputs a `camera_sync.csv` in `output_directory`.

 ```{python}
 from multicamera_airflow_pipeline.tim_240731.sync.sync_cameras import CameraSynchronizer